elif-data/R-Projects-Analyzing-Life-Expectancy-Data/README.md

   1. How does the average life expectancy of men and women differ across countries between "2000-2005".
   2. How does the average life expectancy of men and women differ across countries between "1985-1990" and "2000-2005".

-I have uploaded my code from R but if you'd like to see it in jupyter notebook please check out [my workspace on datacamp](https://app.datacamp.com/workspace/w/7e1fbd84-5441-46a6-9e0d-6eddfe716651/edit/).
+I have uploaded my code from R, and also added the jupyter notebook

+Check it out on my workspace [my workspace on datacamp](https://app.datacamp.com/workspace/w/7e1fbd84-5441-46a6-9e0d-6eddfe716651/edit/).

 Implementation of a DataCamp project hosted by Antonio Sánchez Chinchón.